JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 display(transform(ir))
 ```

-Here, we've lowered a function directly to a `CodeInfo` instance and shoved into a `Pipe` instance `p`.
+Here, we've lowered a function directly to a `CodeInfo` instance and shoved into a `Builder` instance `p`.
 You can now safely iterate over this object, perform local changes, press `finish` and - _(la di da!)_ - out comes a new `CodeInfo` with your changes fresh.

 ```
 # Before: